• Postcard photos of Mt. Hood from Lost Lake is known since the 1900s

 Lakeshore Trail

-A barrier-free, easy, and accessible 1-mile trail runs north-south between A Loop and Organization Campgrounds.
-There are interpretive signs along the trail explaining the ecology of this area.
+A 1-mile, barrier-free and accessible trail running north-south between A Loop and Organization Campgrounds.
+Interpretive signs highlight the area’s unique ecology.

 Huckleberry Mountain Trail

-The full-service resort offers lodge rooms, cabins, yurts, and day-use.
-The resort has a general store where you can purchase firewood and other necessities.
+The full-service resort offers lodge rooms, cabins, yurts, and day-use facility.
+A general store sells firewood and other essentials.

 Lost Lake | Facts